Click Eastern Walk Leaflet – Page 1 to view or download a copy of page 1 of the Eastern Section Leaflet.

 Go over the ladder stile in the bottom right hand corner of the field and turn right to cross the footbridge over the inter-reservoir feeder.
 Past the recently installed 32m wide central auxiliary overflow spillway

 Continue straight on up to the sign post at the ‘T’ junction of paths and turn right and go over stile.
 Where the old rail track goes over the path turn right to get on to this steep, now grassy, but still clearly defined ‘tramway incline’ from the quarries on Musbury Heights above.

-At the top of this rail track continue straight ahead passing a large wooden post on you right.
-Where paths cross join the Rossendale Way by taking the track bearing left through countless spoil heaps reminders of the Musbury Heights Quarry.
+At the top of this rail track continue straight ahead passing a large wooden post on your right to track.
+Turn right towards mill chimney.
+About 100 metres before chimney, turn left on track going through countless spoil heaps – reminders of the Musbury Heights Quarry.

 Which in its day specialised in producing flagstones, stone setts and kerbstones for many places far beyond the West Pennine Moors— flagstones from Musbury paved amongst others places Trafalgar Square and many other London streets and squares and believe it not they were even exported to overseas territories in the empire.
 In 1890 more than 3,000 men worked in this and other quarries nearby making it the third biggest industry in Rossendale.
 They were tough, hard-grafting men known as “brownbacks”.
 The men’s jobs had names like rock getter, quarry delver and jumpers.
 It was labour intensive work only halted for frost and icy weather.
 Some rock was mined underground to form caves, frightening places to work.
 Death and injury tolls were high.
 Masons trimmed the stones on site at “banker benches”, the remains of which can still be seen with “scatlings” or rock remnants strewn around, a huge frame saw would cut enormous rocks.
 The chimney provided steam to drive a “scrubbing mill’ which polished the tops of flagstones before they left the quarry.